IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 # Triggers

-Triggers in conjuntion with pipelines enable us to hook our Pipelines to respond to external github events (push events, pull requests etc).
+Triggers, in conjunction with pipelines, enable us to hook our Pipelines to respond to external github events (push events, pull requests etc).

 ## Prerequisites

->***NOTE:*** Running a cluster locally [crc](https://github.com/code-ready/crc/releases) won't work, as you will need `webhook-url` to be accessible to `github-repos`
+***NOTE:*** Running a cluster locally [crc](https://github.com/code-ready/crc/releases) won't work, as you will need the Openshift `webhook-url` to be accessible to your github repositories.

 ### Adding Triggers to our Application: